Do I Need a Lawyer?

 Contracts between the insured and the insurer are authored by in-house attorneys, and frought with conditions that favor the underwriter.
 An insurance company’s only legal obligation is to fulfill the basic terms of their contract.

 Tying up the costly loose ends of an injury claim is what personal injury lawyers do best!
 Each case has a life of its own and is won or lost on many fronts.
 For example, the expression―“to prepare a case”―accurately foretells that within the execution of a legal claim, lie a number of moving parts.

 As shown above, there are many facets to a claim for injuries.
-And each building block operates simultaneously while the case moves forward to its best conclusion.
+And each building block of a well-prepared case operates simultaneously, as the case moves forward to its conclusion.
 Unfortunately, it so happens that some people seek a legal professional only after they have painted themselves into a corner.
-But by that time, the opportunity to change the course of events has passed.
+But by that time, the opportunity to correct the course of events has passed.
 So what can that mean for you?
-In certain instances, the injured party (also known as the plaintiff ) may be barred from taking any further action.
+In certain instances, the injured party (also known as the plaintiff ) may be barred from further action.

 Simply put, “The insurance company is not your friend!”

-The following examples illustrate a few of the pitfalls that befall individuals who learn this after it is too late:
+The following examples illustrate a few of the pitfalls that befall individuals who learn this only when it is too late:

 When injuries make it necessary to seek medical treatment, you need a competent and experienced legal advocate to protect your rights.